MRCCA Rulemaking Project - FAQs

 Why is the DNR developing rules for the Mississippi River Corridor Critical Area (MRCCA)?

-In 2009, the Legislature directed the DNR to adopt rules for the MRCCA .
-The DNR initiated a two-year process that involved communities, interest groups, property owners, and the public in an extensive participation process, resulting in a draft rule package.
-Due to the length of this process, the complexity of issues, and the timing of the draft rule completion coinciding with a change in administration, the DNR's rulemaking authority expired and the effort was put on hold early in 2011.
+In 2009, the Legislature directed the DNR to adopt rules for the MRCCA.
+The DNR initiated a two-year participatory process that involved communities, interest groups, property owners, and the public, resulting in the 2011 draft rules.
+Due to the length of this process, the complexity of issues, growing local concern, and lack of support from the previous administration, the rulemaking effort was put on hold in early 2011 and the DNR's rulemaking authority expired.

 What did the 2009 legislation do?

-The legislation required the DNR to establish, by rule, appropriate districts for the Critical Area, along with minimum guidelines and standards for these districts to protect key resources and features.
-The legislation also required the DNR to develop a preliminary bluff map.
+The legislation required the DNR to establish, by rule, appropriate districts for the MRCCA, along with minimum guidelines and standards for these districts to protect key resources and features.
+The legislation also required the DNR to develop a preliminary bluff map that would be refined through rulemaking and used as a regulatory tool by local governments.

 Does the 2013 legislation change anything?

-The legislation includes a number of improvements to the draft rules and rulemaking process:
+The legislation included a number of improvements to the draft rules and rulemaking process:

 - Consultation with local governments prior to rule adoption is required.